Phase-space approach to polaron response: Kadanoff and FHIP re-examined

 It should immediately be noted that this result differs by a factor of $3$ from that of Kadanoff~\cite{cit:Kadanoff1963} and by a factor of $\left( 2\hbar \beta \omega_{LO}\right) $ from that of FHIP~\cite{cit:FHIP1962}, i.e.,

-It was already argued by FHIP, that in the $\Omega \rightarrow0$ limit the full Boltzmann equation should be solved in order to get an accurate result for the DC mobility, an approximate solution of which was later provided by Kadanoff \cite{cit:Kadanoff1963}.
-It was furthermore argued, in Ref. \cite{cit:PeetersDevreese1983, cit:PeetersDevreese1984}, that the $3/\left( 2\hbar \beta \omega_{LO}\right) $ discrepancy was caused by an interchange of the $\Omega \rightarrow0$ and $\alpha \rightarrow0$ limit.
+The result is however in agreement with a prediction made by Los'~\cite{cit:LOS}, based on a Green's superoperator calculation of Kubo's formula.
+It was already argued by FHIP, that in the $\Omega \rightarrow0$ limit the full Boltzmann equation should be solved in order to get an accurate result for the DC mobility, an approximate solution of which was later provided by Kadanoff~\cite{cit:Kadanoff1963}.
+It was furthermore argued, in Ref.~\cite{cit:PeetersDevreese1983, cit:PeetersDevreese1984}, that the $3/\left( 2\hbar \beta \omega_{LO}\right) $ discrepancy was caused by an interchange of the $\Omega \rightarrow0$ and $\alpha \rightarrow0$ limit.
 One might wonder whether interchanging these limits gives different results in the current approach.
 The equation of motion for the current density was obtained by expanding the scattering term around $p\rightarrow0.$ One might guess that interchanging the limits by first taking the limit of $\Omega \rightarrow0,$ hence $t\rightarrow \infty,$ and then the limit of $p\rightarrow0$ will result in a similar difference.
-As argued in detail in appendix \ref{sec:AppendixRelaxation} this is not the case.
-The order of the limits is completely irrelevant.
+As argued in detail in appendix~\ref{sec:AppendixRelaxation} this is not the case.

-The discussion in appendix \ref{sec:AppendixRelaxation} furthermore immediately explains the factor of $3$ discrepancy between the present model and the result of Kadanoff.
-The in-scattering term in the Boltzmann equation, expressed in terms of the angular correlation factor in \cite{cit:Kadanoff1963}, is completely neglected by Kadanoff and dismissed as vanishingly small.
+The discussion in appendix~\ref{sec:AppendixRelaxation} furthermore immediately explains the factor of $3$ discrepancy between the present model and the result of Kadanoff.
+The in-scattering term in the Boltzmann equation, expressed in terms of the angular correlation factor in~\cite{cit:Kadanoff1963}, is completely neglected by Kadanoff and dismissed as vanishingly small.
 But neglecting this in-scattering violates particle number conservation.
 Within the present approach the in-scattering component is non-vanishing.
-The component linear in $E$ exactly subtracts $2/3\left( 2\alpha \omega_{LO}\right) $ from the inverse scattering rate resulting in a mobility which is three times higher then the one calculated within the relaxation time approximation.
-It is clear that the present approach does not violate particle number conservation (and neither does FHIP).
+The component linear in $E$ exactly subtracts $2/3\left( 2\alpha \omega_{LO}\right) $ from the inverse scattering rate resulting in a mobility which is three times higher than the one calculated within the relaxation time approximation.
+It is clear that the present approach does not violate particle number conservation, neither do FHIP and Los'.